 Any valuable, movable item offers temptation to would-be thieves.
 Ground and wall anchors are typically used for:

-Purpose designed Anchor points come in a wide variety of styles and price, but in simple terms, we can identify three main types;
+Purpose designed Anchor points come in a wide variety of styles and price, but in simple terms there are basicall three main types:

-As the name suggests, these units which also include our special Shed Shackle, are designed to be fixed to a wall.
+As the name suggests, these wall anchor points, which also include our special Shed Shackle, are designed to be fixed to a wall.